-UN Women Statement for the International Day Against Homophobia, Biphobia, Intersexphobia, and Transphobia (2022).
-Among other statements the UN Women statement includes the following: "UN Women stands in solidarity with all people of diverse sexual orientations, gender identities, gender expressions and sex characteristics (SOGIESC).
+UN Women Statement for the International Day Against Homophobia, Biphobia, Intersexphobia, and Transphobia (2022) - Among other claims, the UN Women statement includes the following: "UN Women stands in solidarity with all people of diverse sexual orientations, gender identities, gender expressions and sex characteristics (SOGIESC).
 We recognize that LGBTIQ+ rights depend on autonomous decision-making over matters of one's body and health.
-In many contexts these rights remain out of reach."25
+In many contexts, these rights remain out of reach."39

-Twelve small actions with big impact for Generation Equality (2020).
-"It might not seem like a big deal, but terms such as 'male or female' and 'women or men' exclude nonbinary and intersex people who don't fall into any of these categories.
-Diverse gender identities have always existed in every culture, and ensuring the rights of transgender, genderqueer, non-binary individuals and more-who often face horrifying violence and discrimination across the world-is an inherent part of gender equality.
-(Generation Equality pro tip: Check out the 'Genderbread Person' to learn the difference between sex, gender, gender identity and gender expression)."26
+Twelve small actions with big impact for Generation Equality (2020) - "It might not seem like a big deal, but terms such as "male or female" and "women or men" exclude non-binary and intersex people who don't fall into any of these categories.
+Diverse gender identities have always existed in every culture, and ensuring the rights of transgender, genderqueer, nonbinary individuals and more-who often face horrifying violence and discrimination across the world-is an inherent part of gender equality.
+(Generation Equality pro tip: Check out the 'Genderbread Person' to learn the difference between sex, gender, gender identity and gender expression).40

-UN Women hosts first high-level event on gender diversity and non-binary identities at UN headquarters (2019) - "The UN has a unique voice to support the human rights and fundamental freedoms of all people, especially those who may have their backs against the wall," said [former UN Women Executive Director] Ms. [Phumzile] Mlambo-Ngcuka.
+UN Women hosts first high-level event on gender diversity and non-binary identities at UN headquarters (2019) -

+"The UN has a unique voice to support the human rights and fundamental freedoms of all people, especially those who may have their backs against the wall," said [former UN Women Executive Director] Ms. [Phumzile] Mlambo-Ngcuka.
 "We speak up against human rights violations everywhere, so it's natural to us to support the LGBTI agenda...
-Women and people with nonbinary gender identities must have their own spaces in which to speak, to exercise power, to act, and to own and drive their own movement."27

-UN Women Statement for International Day Against Homophobia, Transphobia and Biphobia (2018) - "Inclusion means not being bound by binary definitions of gender, but recognizing all forms of gender identity and expression.
-Transgender people, those with non-binary gender identities and gender non-conforming people must be acknowledged and afforded the same consideration and access to rights as anyone else.
-Inclusivity is fundamental to our work; and strengthens the collective goals of both the women's rights and LGBTI rights movements."28 regional human rights bodies... have urged States to provide legal recognition of samesex couples and their children and ensure that same-sex couples are not discriminated against compared to different-sex couples...
-It is up to the State to determine the form of recognition, but whatever form is chosen, there should be no difference in treatment between same-sex and different-sex couples" (United Nations, 2016).
-This recognition is far from being achieved throughout the world."29
+Women and people with nonbinary gender identities must have their own spaces in which to speak, to exercise power, to act, and to own and drive their UN Women Statement for International Day Against Homophobia, Transphobia and Biphobia (2018) - "Inclusion means not being bound by binary definitions of gender, but recognizing all forms of gender identity and expression.
+Transgender people, those with non-binary gender identities and gender non-conforming people must be acknowledged and afforded the same consideration and access to rights as any one else.
+Inclusivity is fundamental to our work; and strengthens the collective goals of both the women's rights and LGBTI rights movements."42